 American cellist Theodore Mook is a versatile performer, comfortable in avante-garde, classical, historical, and commercial styles.
 He has been a particularly active proponent of new music since 1980.
-After almost 30 years in New York City, he now makes his home in rural Rhode Island.
-He teaches at the University of Rhode Island, the University of Massachusetts at Lowell and the Rhode Island Philharmonic Music School.
+After almost 30 years in New York City, he now lives in a converted 19th Century Church in rural Rhode Island, where he teaches and hosts a concert series, SwitchArts.
+He has taught at the University of Rhode Island, Rhode Island College, the University of Massachusetts at Lowell and the Rhode Island Philharmonic Music School.

-Mr. Mook is an enthusiastic performer on period instruments as well, and performed as a continuo cellist with New York's Musica Sacra, Sacred Music in a Sacred Space, The Fairfield Orchestra, Orchestra of St. Lukes, Long Island Early Music and for many years with the legendary Blanche Moyse at the Marlboro Festival.
+Mr. Mook is an enthusiastic performer on period instruments as well, and performed as a continuo cellist with The Providence Baroque Chamber Orchestra, New York's Musica Sacra, Sacred Music in a Sacred Space, The Fairfield Orchestra, Orchestra of St. Lukes, Long Island Early Music and for many years with the legendary Blanche Moyse at the Marlboro Festival.

 Since the mid-1990s, Mr. Mook has developed a parallel career in computer technology, where he has worked in IT & programming for corporate clients, designed fonts for microtonal compositions, developed websites and worked as a music copyist and arranger.

 Theodore (Ted) Mook has been an active proponent of new music, particularly microtonal music since 1980.
 After graduating from the Boston University School of Music, he became a member of Dinosaur Annex (Boston) and performed with several other ensembles in the Boston area.
 He maintained his interest in contemporary music after moving to New York in 1982, when he began to perform with Speculum Musicae, the New York New Music Ensemble, Continuum and many other groups.